raymondhongray/quick-start-packet/README.md

 For the ```required``` variable, you ```must``` provide the proper value.

-For the ```optional``` variable, you could leave it as blank and system will use the default value automatically.
+For the ```optional``` variable, you could leave it as blank and system will import the default setting automatically.

 No matter which type of variable , ```DO NOT``` use space between variable name and the equal symbol(```=```).
 Also ```NOT``` use space between variable value and the equal symbol(```=```).